 Symptoms of Onion Toxicity

-There seems to be some breeds of dog that are more sensitive to the symptom of anemia than others.
-There is also some research to show that certain breeds with a specific hereditary condition can be more sensitive to anemia and, thus, onion toxicity.
-Several breeds prone to this hereditary condition are of Japanese descent, including the Akita, Shiba inu, and Japanese chin.
+There seems to be a few dog breeds that are more sensitive to the toxin than others.
+There is also some research to show that these breeds with a specific hereditary condition are more sensitive to the effects of the toxin and develop a more severe anemia.
+Some common breeds prone to this hereditary condition are of Japanese descent, including the Akita, Shiba inu, and Japanese chin.